 It is important that a consumer send a letter to the dealership by registered mail or obtain proof of delivery.
 Registered mail refers to a form of postal service that provides a tracking number e.g. Express Post.
 Courier companies may also offer tracking services for deliveries.

 The letter should be kept professional, clear and concise, and if possible, no longer than one page.
 The final paragraph should outline a time frame (e.g. 5-7 business days from the date of receipt by the dealership) for a response.
 The letter should be addressed to the General Manager or owner of the dealership.
-If the consumer doesn’t have this information, OMVIC’s Complaints and Inquiries Team can assist.
+If the consumer doesn’t have this information, OMVIC’s Consumer Support Services can assist.

 Filing a complaint